Code-for-All/civicpatterns.org/patterns/something-must-happen.md

 layout: catalog
 title: Something Must Happen
 tagline: >
-    When you allow people to report information, you must have a proces in place to follow up on their reports.
+    When you allow people to report information, you must have a process in place to follow up on their reports.
 category: Engagement
 stub: true
 related: